Participants in Operation Enduring Freedom: United Kingdom

-Since initial deployments supporting OEF, British forces took part in the ISAF mission, whilst British special forces have worked with both OEF and ISAF.
+Since initial deployments supporting OEF, British forces took part in the ISAF mission, whilst British special forces worked with both OEF and ISAF.
 In January 2006, Defence Secretary John Reid announced the UK would send a PRT with several thousand personnel to Helmand for at least three years.
 This had been planned as part of the gradual expansion of ISAF's area of responsibility from the Kabul region to the rest of Afghanistan.
 An initial strength of 5,700 personnel in Afghanistan was planned, which would stabilise to around 4,500 for the rest of the deployment.

 United States

 In 2002, there were approximately 7,000 troops in Afghanistan, including United States Army Rangers, troops from the 10th Mountain Division, 187th Infantry Regt.
 "Rakkasans" 101st Airborne Division (Air Assault), 82nd Airborne and the United States Marine Corps.
 Marines of the 15th Marine Expeditionary Unit and 26th Marine Expeditionary Unit were among the first forces to begin the United States invasion of Afghanistan in September 2001.
 1st Battalion, 87th Infantry Regiment, 10th Mountain Division deployed elements assisting special forces on 25 or 26 Nov at Mazaar Sharif and securing Bagram airfield from British special forces.
 Counter-IED Analysis Team worked in Improvised Explosive Device-detection technologies, and general regional intelligence gathering and networking protocols for support teams.

 The United States Navy aircraft carrier with an eight-ship and submarine task group, followed by with nine other ships and submarines, deployed for operations over Afghanistan at different stages to the end of 2002. with an 11-ship and submarine task group also deployed.
 Additionally, was deployed from 20 June 2002 until 20 December 2002 in support of Operation Southern Watch, and Operation Enduring Freedom.

 Roughly 150 aircraft were initially deployed for the initial bombing waves, including some two dozen Boeing B-52 bombers and support aircraft.

 In 2007, 23,000 American troops were in Afghanistan, in the OEF-A. Other US troops were deployed as part of ISAF.